FartSolutions/Open-Music-Tagging-Standard/omts-genres-list.md

 This list defines all allowed or recommended genres for use in OMTS metadata tagging.
 Genres are grouped into major categories with recommended spellings and notes where needed.

 Use exact spelling.
+Genres are not case sensitive.
+The first letters may be capitalized for easier readability.

 Multiple genres can be combined using `;` (see [OMTS standard, section 7](./README.md#7-genres)).

-For a full list  of genres see the [omts-full-genres-list.txt](./rsc/omts-full-genres-list.txt).
+For a full list of genres see the [omts-full-genres-list.txt](./rsc/omts-full-genres-list.txt) or the [musicbrainz genres list](https://musicbrainz.org/genres).

 ---

 ## 💃 Electronic

+- Dance
-- Dance/Electronic
+- Electronic
 - House
 - Future Bass
 - Techno